OpenGeoscience/geojs/docs/developers.rst

 ----------------------

 To fully test code that uses WebGL, a browser with WebGL is required.
-If xvfb, osmesa, and Firefox are installed, some tests can be run in a virtual frame buffer that doesn't require a display.
-May of these tests depend on additional data which can be downloaded by using CMake and running ctest.
+If xvfb, osmesa, and Firefox or Chrome are installed, some tests can be run in a virtual frame buffer that doesn't require a display.
+May of these tests depend on additional data which can be downloaded by ``npm run get-data-files``.

 For example, running ::

-    cmake /path/to/geojs
-    make
-    xvfb-run -s '-ac -screen 0 1280x1024x24' ctest -VV -R ffheadless
+    npm run test-headed-xvfb

 will run the headless WebGL tests.
-After the data for tests is downloaded, the tests can also be run via ``npm run test-webgl``, which assumes that ``xvfb-run`` is available.

 The headless unit tests that require WebGL should be placed in the ``tests/gl-cases/`` directory.
 When tests are run in a normal browser via